 Linda, controller at Exsel, highlighted the importance of getting along with the people you work with.
 “It’s really cool when everybody gets along,” she said.
 Linda never dreads coming to work because of the supportive and friendly environment.

-My interview with Mary, senior graphic & web designer, re-affirmed for me that self-taught skills are important and can set you apart in the industry.
-At Exsel, Mary creates websites for many clients.
+My interview with Mary, Senior Graphic & Web Designer, re-affirmed for me that self-taught skills are important and can set you apart in the industry.
+Mary received her degree in print design, but her primary focus at Exsel is web design and development.
 “I took a couple of classes here and there for web, but everything I know now is just by doing it and figuring out how to do it,” she said.
-While I decided a graphic design, minor wasn’t necessarily for me, I still play around in the Adobe Suite so that I am familiar with the programs.
+While I decided a graphic design minor wasn’t necessarily for me, I still play around in the Adobe Suite so that I am familiar with the programs.

-Senior Graphic Designer Daniela went to school for Communications with a concentration in Visual Design and then started at a printing company working under one of the original Mad Men.
+Senior Graphic Designer Daniela went to school for communications, with a concentration in visual design, and then started at a printing company working under one of the original Mad Men.
 Yes, like the TV show.
 She then went back to school to finish her degree.
-Her background taught me that there is no right way to finish a degree and start a career.
+Her background taught me that there is no right or wrong way to finish a degree and start a career.
 You have to do what works for you and never stop learning on the way.

 Through all these interviews, the Exsel team reminded me that everyone has a different journey to success and that people are the most important factor in a work environment.
 I am excited about the future ahead for me as I move forward into the second half of my college career.